wbmattis2/typefic/README.md

 ### Reading your Book with TypeFic

+As with any TypeScript project, files must be transpiled into JavaScript for use in Node or the browser; browser programs spanning multiple files should also be bundled into a single script with something like Browserify.

 Examples on how to read your book are included in node_ui and web_ui files.

-Create a new TypeFic object of type `startingInputs` (as defined in TypeScript.ts).
+Create a new TypeFic object modeled after the type `startingInputs` (as defined in TypeScript.ts).

 Then, you can view the current state of your TypeFic object by calling its `gameState` property.